grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 Use the `labels` key to add one or more values that you want to appear before the topic title on the published page.
 Only certain labels are supported.

-For `labels.products`, the supported values and the resulting website labels are:
+For `labels.products`, the supported values and the resulting published labels are as follows:

 - `cloud`: "Grafana Cloud"
 - `enterprise`: "Enterprise"